How quickly can you refinance after a bankruptcy?

 The earliest you can get a new mortgage guaranteed by Fannie Mae or Freddie Mac following a bankruptcy is two years.

-For specific details, read more about the Fannie Mae guidelines regarding getting a mortgage after a bankruptcy or other significant credit event.
+For more details on Fannie Mae's policies, you can review a brief fact sheet or can see more explicit details in the Fannie Mae guidelines regarding getting a mortgage after a bankruptcy or other significant credit event.

 FHA